 The Importance of 'For Sale' Signs in the Yard

-For sale signs are still popular, even with the internet.
-In some markets, buyers drive by a home, spot a for sale sign and slam on the brakes.
-The question isn't whether you should have a for sale sign in the yard—unless you want to keep secret the fact that your home is for sale—and some sellers do.
-It's whether the for sale sign will generate an inquiry about your home.
+In some markets, buyers drive by a home, spot a "for sale" sign, and slam on the brakes.
+The question isn't whether you should have a sign in the yard—unless you want to keep secret the fact that your home is for sale—and some sellers do.
+It's whether the "for sale" sign will generate an inquiry about your home.

 Most sellers expect buyers to call for more information.
 If you are selling the home yourself, a sign can encourage a buyer to immediately call.
 If you have hired a real estate agent to list your home, then the phone calls will go to your listing agent.
 A phone call is an excellent opportunity to discuss all of the wonderful features of your home, sometimes not readily apparent from the curb.